Skip to main content

 Reproducible Historical Pulls

 0xArchive historical pulls preserve venue, symbol, route, window, pagination, freshness, and gap context, so a backtest or export can be reproduced from the same inputs every time.
 Use 0xArchive for Hyperliquid core, Hyperliquid Spot, HIP-3 builder markets, HIP-4 outcome markets, and Lighter workflows where route choice and freshness matter.
-Use another provider when the requirement is broad exchange breadth, unsupported venues, account execution, chain indexing, or raw-data redistribution without a separate commercial path.
+Use another provider when the requirement is broad exchange breadth, a venue outside Hyperliquid and Lighter, account execution, chain indexing, or raw-data redistribution without a separate commercial path.

 First Historical Pull